wheresrhys/wheresrhys.github.io/_posts/2014-03-02-a-very-specific-problem.markdown

 <link rel="stylesheet" href="main.css" specicifity="false" />
 {% endhighlight %}

 which developers can use to turn off specicifity in browsers that support doing so.
 Stylesheets written using a well structured cascade from general to narrower use cases *should* still work fine without any change.
 They will likely already contain a few extra-specific style rules in order to cope with specicifity problems in existing browsers, but as long as these specicifity overrides are included in a sensible order then removing specicifity shouldn't lead to them getting overridden by other styles.
-And testing to see whether your styles work with specicifity on or off is trivial.
-Any styles that need to preserve specicifity (for instance to override third party styles) could have this re-enabled using, for instance a css property `specific: true`.
+And testing to see whether your styles work with specicifity on or off is trivial - just add or remove the `specicifity="false"` attribute.
+Any styles that need to preserve specicifity (for instance to override third party styles) could have it re-enabled using, for instance a css property `specific: true`.

 As well as getting rid of what is probably the hardest problem while writing scaleable CSS, removing specicifity would likely improve rendering times slightly as it's one less thing for browsers to have to process.
 It's probably also not particularly difficult for browsers to implement (I'd be surprised if it doesn't boil down to skipping over a step or two when parsing and rendering).